centarro/commerce-docs/docs/v2/developer-guide/checkout/checkout.md

 We will learn how to create a custom checkout flow.

-Lets create a custom flow and we are going to use it for new orders.
+Let's create a custom flow, and we are going to use it for new orders.

-Lets create a module that will do this.
+Let's create a module that will do this.

 !!! example
     If you are using [Drupal Console](https://drupalconsole.com/), then you can